France

 in order to understand better Psychomotricity in France.

-In France, psychomotor care is provided on medical prescription and must be carried out exclusively by a state-certified psychomotrician / psychomotor therapist, a healthcare professional.
+In France, psychomotor care is provided on medical prescription and must be carried out exclusively by a state-certified psychomotor therapist, a healthcare professional.

 The psychomotor therapist conducts individual or group activities in psychomotor education, prevention, health education, rehabilitation/re-adaptation of psychomotor functions and related human functions, as well as psychocorporal therapy.